koheing/firex-store/docs/v1/v1-usage.md

     - If it defined, call it when error occured.
 But if not, call `console.error(error)` and return `error`

-  - CompletionHandler
+  - completionHandler

     - If it defined, call it when completed

   - afterMutationCalled

-    - `subscribeFirestore` and `subscribeFirestoreActions` only.
+    - `FirestoreSubscriber` and `firestoreSubscribeAction` only.
     - If it defined, call it when completed
     - This method called after mutation called
     - parameters